elasticdog/transcrypt/README.md

   previously leave the user to manually merge files with a mix of encrypted and unencrypted content.

-  To apply this fix in projects that already use transcrypt: uninstall and re-init transcrypt, then add `merge=crypt` to the patterns in _.gitattributes_
+  To apply this fix in projects that already use transcrypt: use the `--upgrade` command, or uninstall and re-init transcrypt then add `merge=crypt` to the patterns in _.gitattributes_

 Improvements: